This post may contain affiliate links. Click here to read my full disclosure.

-I admire those who can travel with all they own fitting into a single backpack.
-They find work wherever they go, so that they can experience these places for months at a time.
+I admire those who can travel with all their own fitting into a single backpack.
+They find work wherever they go so that they can experience these places for months at a time.
 The greatest part is, if that is what you want, you can achieve it!

 5 // You want to chase your dreams.

 This is a big thing for a lot of people!
 With all the excess, it can be difficult to discover your dreams or even work towards them.
 By removing the excess, we have a chance to focus and hone in on what we want.

 As a minimalist, I have personally worked harder towards my dreams.
 I am a student again, blogging about my passion, slowly getting into farming, helping my husband start his own business, and so much more.

 Without first removing what was blocking my focus, I would not have started any of these!
 In fact, all of these started at the time or after I became a minimalist!
 [Crazy right?!]